A brief of history of lines

 The sound of machinery could be heard above and there was a strong draft running up the shaft.
 This was because, although seemingly "abandoned", these shafts are still vital to the London Underground network to this day... providing ventilation to the tunnels below the ground.
 The observant may have spotted the "external" units for some air conditioning units near the portal entrances (on both sides) - a perfect place to site such units where the air was constantly being circulated and sucked above taking the warm air away from the air conditioner heat sinks.

-Before briefly investigating a more mysterious looking tunnel that branched off the rear part of the lift concourse, I'd carried on the main foot tunnel.
-Again, this would have eventually reached the CCE&HRCharing Cross, Euston & Hampstead Railway platforms but once again, I'd quickly reached a dead end with a locked door - which would presumably have opened up near to the platforms today.
+Before briefly investigating a more mysterious looking tunnel that branched off the rear part of the lift concourse, I'd carried on walking down the main foot tunnel.
+Again, this would have eventually reached the CCE&HRCharing Cross, Euston & Hampstead Railway platforms but once again, I'd quickly reached a dead end with a locked door - which would presumably have opened up near to the modern Underground platforms today.
 Before reaching the end though there were a number of intriguing advertising posters found here - some with a distinct period rail theme.

 Railway advertising of the 1950s